-- Failure to appropriately document independence matters related to non-attest services including management's SKE, significant threats to independence, and safeguards applied to reduce significant threats to an acceptable level. - Failure to sufficiently test or document testing of all direct and material compliance requirements. - Failure to adequately justify or determine sample size to sufficiently test control and compliance attributes. - Inappropriately assessed control risk at moderate or high for all direct and material compliance requirements when it is required that the auditor plan the audit to achieve a low level of control risk. - Failure to document controls over the preparation of the Schedule of Expenditures of Federal Awards. - Insufficient documentation of auditor analysis and judgment of which applicable compliance requirements were determined not to be direct and material. - Failure to sufficiently document an understanding of the five components of internal control to assess risks of noncompliance with each direct and material compliance requirement. - Failure for all requisite audit team members to meet the Yellow Book CPE requirements.
+- Failure to appropriately document or perform a risk assessment including not assessing risk at the assertion level, not supporting inherent risk assessments, not properly linking audit procedures performed to the risk assessment, and not documenting understanding of controls including IT. - Failure to appropriately document independence matters related to non-attest services including management's SKE, significant threats to independence, and safeguards applied to reduce significant threats to an acceptable level. - Failure to sufficiently test or document testing of all direct and material compliance requirements. - Failure to sufficiently test or document testing of controls over compliance for all direct and material compliance requirements. - Failure to adequately justify or determine sample size to sufficiently test control and compliance attributes. - Inappropriately assessed control risk at moderate or high for all direct and material compliance requirements when it is required that the auditor plan the audit to achieve a low level of control risk. - Failure to document controls over the preparation of the Schedule of Expenditures of Federal Awards. - Insufficient documentation of auditor analysis and judgment of which applicable compliance requirements were determined not to be direct and material. - Failure to sufficiently document an understanding of the five components of internal control to assess risks of noncompliance with each direct and material compliance requirement. - Failure to update the auditor's report for SAS 134.